 Master of Science (distance education; part-time)

 The Master of Science (distance education) degree is offered only as a part-time three- or four-year curriculum (depending on undergraduate background) through distance learning.
+The program may be completed on a part-time basis in 12 terms without an undergraduate background, or in 10 terms with an undergraduate background.
 This particularly modality is an alternative to the residential/on-campus modality and is intended for individuals who, due to geographic and/or financial circumstances, are unable to attend the full-time program in Columbia, SC.
 Courses are taken on a part-time basis (generally two courses each fall and spring semester) with summers being reserved for clinical practicum experiences.
 As is the case with the residential/on-campus modality, the exact point of entry into the distance education modality is dependent on a student’s previous coursework and clinical practicum (see course sequence).
 For applicants with undergraduate majors in speech-language pathology (that include a minimum of 25 hours of clinical observation and 50 hours of supervised practicum), the course sequence begins in the summer and continues for three calendar years plus a summer internship.
 Students with undergraduate majors in other disciplines take background coursework during fall and spring semesters prior to entry into the regular MS (distance education) curriculum that begins in the summer.
 Financial assistance is available for students who agree to work in the South Carolina public schools for a specified period of time upon completion of the degree program.

 Please note: Courses offered through distance education are not self-paced.
 Instead, they follow the university’s academic calendar and semester schedule.
 Course content is provided through streaming video as well as with internet support (e.g., interactive online chat, discussion boards, and Blackboard).
 Students considering the Master of Science (distance education; part-time) program will want to be aware of the licensing requirements in their particular state.
 Further information about licensing can be found here.